-Developing relationships with all participating schools and community organizations (as appropriate); g.
-Recruiting student mentors (mentors must be students of the LEA submitting the proposal); h.
-Matching mentors with students selected to participate as mentees; i.
-Representing the LEA as the main point of contact for this program: j.
-Facilitating monthly (at minimum) group mentoring meetings; k.
-Implementing quarterly activities for mentors and students with disabilities; and Managing an evaluation tool to monitor success of program.
-8. Roles and responsibilities of the mentors, which shall include, at minimum: Three (3) hours per week of providing peer-mentoring to assigned mentee.
-9. Expectations of mentees participating in the program, based upon the LEA's ability to address the unique needs of the population 10.
-Letter of support from the State Superintendent of the LEA.
-Special Notes: The response must ensure cooperative planning with the local DORS management prior to submission of the application.
+- g.
+Recruiting student mentors (mentors must be students of the LSS submitting the proposal); - h.
+Matching mentors with students selected to participate as mentees; - i.
+Representing the LSS as the main point of contact for this program; - j.
+Facilitating monthly (at minimum) group mentoring meetings; - k.
+Implementing quarterly activities for mentors and students with disabilities; and - 1.
+Managing an evaluation tool to monitor success of program.

+8. Letter of support from the State Superintendent of the LSS.

+Special Notes:

+At a minimum, peer mentoring will include 3 hours of peer mentoring services to all assigned students.
+The LSS will determine the most appropriate means to address the unique needs of the population served.

+The response must ensure cooperative planning with the local DORS management prior to submission of the application.

 A student with a disability, who requires services that are beyond the limited scope of Pre-ETS, should be referred to DORS for a determination of eligibility for vocational rehabilitation (VR) services.
 An Individualized Plan for Employment (IPE) may be developed for receipt of those services.

+Memorandum of Understanding

-Memorandum of Successful applicants are required to enter into a Memorandum of Understanding Understanding (MOU) (see Attachment D for sample MOU), which delineates the roles and responsibilities of partners, including the reporting of individual monthly student mentee reports; quarterly progress and financial reports; and final summary reports.
+Successful applicants are required to enter into a Memorandum of Understanding (MOU) (see Attachment D for sample MOU), which delineates the roles and responsibilities of partners, including the reporting of individual monthly student mentee reports; quarterly progress and financial reports; and final summary reports.
 Failure to comply fully with the MOU and MSDE/DORS Assurances (Attachment E) may subject the grantee to penalties as outlined by 34 CFR 76 and 80.43.

-Limitations on the Use of Responses should outline fees for the provision of the peer-mentoring program to students with disabilities as a Pre-Employment Transition Funds Service.
-Funds may be used for: Student mentor stipend costs; • Personnel expenses, including salary and fringe, for the Peer-Mentoring Coordinator(s); • Administrative costs; Mileage; and Program material and supplies to support the implementation of the program.
+Limitations on the Use of Funds

+Responses should outline fees for the provision of the peer-mentoring program to students with disabilities as a Pre-Employment Transition Service.
+Funds may be used for:

+- Student mentor stipends;

+- Personnel expenses, including salary and fringe, for the Peer-Mentoring Coordinator(s);

+- Administrative costs;

+- Mileage; and

+- Program material and supplies to support the implementation of the program.

 Cost(s) incurred outside the project period (e.g., prior to the approval of the funding) will not be funded.
 No funds will be allowed for meals or food.
 Funds may not be used for construction or renovation or to pay for indirect or subsequent time beyond the project period.

-Budget The budget must show costs breakdown and justifications, e.g., per year not to exceed \$425,000 over three years Staff costs - number of weeks/hours per day/hourly wage, plus fringe; Student costs - number of students/number of weeks/hours per day/hourly wage; Administrative/overhead costs/percentage; In-kind support, if used, and as appropriate; Other (describe).
-See Attachment F for budget template to be used.
+Budget The budget must show costs breakdown and justifications, e.g., per year not to exceed \$425,000 over three years • Staff costs - number of weeks/hours per day/hourly wage, plus fringe; • Student costs - number of students/number of weeks/hours per day/hourly wage; • Administrative/overhead costs/percentage; • In-kind support, if used, and as appropriate; • Other (describe).
+See Attachment F for budget template.
 Proposal Review The review of proposals will be conducted as follows: Applications will undergo a technical review upon submission to ensure completeness.
 A Review Committee established by the MSDE/DORS will evaluate applications using a scoring rubric outlined in this RFP.
 Applicants may be contacted for clarifications as determined by the Review Committee.
 Final approval for awards will be determined by the Review Committee.